gomalhunzai/AKAH-Virtual-learning/README.md

 # Welcome To AKAH-Virtual-learning

-An initiative of AKAH Pakistan providing a virtual learning opportunity.
+An initiative of AKAH Pakistan.

 [Click on this link to access Google Earth Engine Reposatory](https://code.earthengine.google.com/?accept_repo=users/gomalamin/AKAH)